 If you are studying at our Arts School in Regent Street - this is just a short walk away (approx. 10 mins) from the main Wrexham campus)

-On the first day of Welcome Week, all new students are invited to attend a special welcome address from the Vice-Chancellor of Wrexham Glyndwr University.
+During Welcome Week, all new students are invited to hear a special online welcome address from the Vice-Chancellor, Deputy Vice Chancellor, Student Union President and Deans of Faculty within Wrexham Glyndwr University.

 This will be a great chance to hear the latest news and developments from the University and the Students' Union as well as looking forward to the opportunities that the years ahead will bring.